Amit-KumarOO7/CrowdNation/README.md

    * npm install
    * npm run test
    * npm run dev
 3. copy the url from the command line(localhost:3000) and paste it in your browser.
-Wait for a while, for it to load up(takes about 60-70 secs) and then you should be ready to go</br>
+Wait for a while for it to load up(takes about 60-70 secs) and then you should be ready to go</br>
 ### Have fun ###
 #### see ya ####